syber2020/syber2020.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science and Engineering, University of North Texas, July 2023 (expected)
+* July 2023 (Expected): Ph.D in Computer Science and Engineering, University of North Texas
-* B.Sc. in Electronics and Telecommunication Engineering, Independent University of Bangladesh, 2010
+* March 2010: B.Sc. in Electronics and Telecommunication Engineering, Independent University of Bangladesh

 Work experience